 How to find: Pedestrian entrance at the top of London Road, opposite Stockwood Park.

 Moleskin & Markham Hill Woods

-Highlights: Best for older children/adults who enjoy a longer walk and don’t mind a few small hills.
+Highlights: Best for older children/adults, who enjoy a longer walk and don’t mind a few small hills.

 Half Moon Lane Woods, Pepperstock

 Highlights: One of the simplest trails to follow leading all the way to Markyate if you’re up for a longer walk.
-Worth popping into Harpers Food nearby, if you fancy picking up a hot drink.
+Worth popping into Harpers Food nearby, if you fancy a hot drink.